 Atalanta’s Family and Relationships

-Born to Iasus and Clymene, Atalanta’s life began with a touch of tragedy.
+Born to Iasus and Clymene Titan goddess of fame and renown, Atalanta’s life began with a touch of tragedy.
 Legend has it that her father, disappointed at not having a male heir, abandoned her on a mountainside.
 However, a she-bear, sent by the goddess Artemis, nurtured and protected the infant Atalanta.
 Growing up wild, she became a skilled huntress, often favoring the company of Artemis.

 Her love story with Hippomenes is one for the ages.
 Atalanta, having taken an oath of virginity to Artemis, was uninterested in marriage.
 However, she agreed to marry anyone who could outrun her in a footrace, confident in her unmatched speed.
 Many tried and failed, but it was the clever Hippomenes, with the aid of golden apples gifted by Aphrodite, who won the race and Atalanta’s heart.